-The exact mechanisms through which HCV therapy improves clinical outcomes have not been fully elucidated but, based on the existing clinical evidence, they are most likely mediated by viral clearance[23,24,40].
+The exact mechanisms through which HCV therapy improves clinical outcomes have not been fully elucidated, but based on the existing clinical evidence they are most likely mediated by viral clearance[23,24,40].
 HCV can trigger local and systemic oxidative stress and promote IR, endothelial dysfunction, and accelerated atherosclerosis, all of which contribute to renal injury and mortality[7].
 The suppression of HCV replication by IBT seems to alleviate these injuries.
 Treating HCV infection by either IBT or DAAs in CKD patients is challenging.
-The former is cheaper and universal but less well-tolerated, and this might account for 10.5% of the 4582 HCV-infected CKD patients in the present study.
-The latter is well-tolerated but very costly, which limits patient access and has a significant risk of drug-drug interactions[26,27] with concomitant polypharmacy in CKD patients that have multiple comorbidities.
+The former is cheaper and universal but not tolerated as well, and this might account for 10.5% of the 4582 HCV-infected CKD patients in the present study.
+The latter is well tolerated but very costly, which limits patient access and has a significant risk of drug-drug interactions[26,27] with concomitant polypharmacy in CKD patients that have multiple comorbidities.
 DAAs can be used in patients with kidney disease depending on their hepatic metabolism, but this does not guarantee the lack of adverse renal effects in cirrhotic patients, who are at a high risk of renal pharmacokinetic changes[27].
 Another growing concern is the reactivation of hepatitis B[44], which is also a risk factor for CKD progression[32].
 Further cost-effectiveness analyses comparing the costs of IBT with DAAs in HCV-infected CKD patients are warranted in the future.